LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

-\begin{boxB} \textbf{Summary}: Assessing the quality of LLM-generated PDDL models \citep{zuo2024planetariumrigorousbenchmarktranslating, oswald2024largelanguagemodelsplanning} has made significant progress toward rigorous evaluation; however, the rapid leakage of training data to LLMs remains a major challenge, with \citep{text2world} reporting high contamination rates in the evaluation domains from \citep{guan2023leveragingpretrainedlargelanguage}. ``Mystifying'' the domains \citep{kambhampati2024llmscantplanhelp} does not address LLMs' limitations in handling real-world modeling tasks.
-Other concerns arise that even with ``mystified'' domains, LLMs may still memorize code structures, rendering string obfuscation ineffective \citep{Chen2025MemorizeOG}. \textbf{Future work} should explore solutions for routinely changing benchmark standards for domains, actively involving the planning community in its ongoing refinement. \citet{pddl-fuse} proposes a tool for generating diverse and complex planning domains, which could serve as a foundation for such a benchmark. \end{boxB}
+\begin{boxB} \textbf{Summary and Future Directions}: Assessing the quality of LLM-generated PDDL models \citep{zuo2024planetariumrigorousbenchmarktranslating, text2world, oswald2024largelanguagemodelsplanning} has made significant progress toward rigorous evaluation; however, the rapid leakage of training data to LLMs remains a major challenge, with \citep{text2world} reporting high contamination rates in the evaluation domains from \citep{guan2023leveragingpretrainedlargelanguage}.
+Future work should explore solutions for establishing dynamic benchmark standards for domains, actively involving the planning community in its ongoing refinement. \citet{pddl-fuse} proposes a tool for generating diverse and complex planning domains, which could serve as a foundation for such a benchmark. \end{boxB}